missuo/OpenAI-Checker/README.md

 Used to check if your IP can access OpenAI services.

 ## Detection method
-Our detection results are completely different from Cloudflare's regional judgment of your IP, and the accuracy is irrelevant to this script.
+Our detection results are distinct from **Cloudflare** and the accuracy is independent of this script.

 ## Usage
 ```shell